PhD, Princeton, 2010

 +1 610 758 6106

 Bill Bulman studies the long-term consequences of both the English Revolution and Europe's violent confrontation with pluralism.
 His first book, Anglican Enlightenment (Cambridge, 2015), re-interprets the early Enlightenment, the post-revolutionary Church of England, and the religious politics of later Stuart England and its empire.
-His second book, The Rise of Majority Rule in Early Modern Britain and its Empire, forthcoming with Cambridge, locates the origins of majority rule in the representative assemblies of early modern Britain and its Atlantic colonies.
+His second book, The Rise of Majority Rule in Early Modern Britain and its Empire (Cambridge, 2021), locates the origins of majority rule in the representative assemblies of early modern Britain and its Atlantic colonies.

-The Rise of Majority Rule in Early Modern Britain and its Empire (Cambridge: Cambridge University Press, forthcoming).
+The Rise of Majority Rule in Early Modern Britain and its Empire (Cambridge: Cambridge University Press, 2021).

 God in the Enlightenment (New York: Oxford University Press, 2016) (co-edited with Robert G. Ingram)